nimobeeren/dressme/client/README.md

 pnpm run dev
 ```

+You can then view the app at `http://localhost:5173/`.

 ### Generating API client

 A TypeScript client is generated in `./src/api` to easily interact with the API.
 When the API is changed, you should re-generate this client to stay up-to-date: